Ho-Chunk: Population decline

 After peace was established between the French and Iroquois in 1701, many of the Algonquian peoples returned to their homelands to the east.
 The Ho-Chunk were then relieved of that pressure on their territory and after 1741, most returned inland.
 From a low of perhaps less than 500, the population gradually recovered, aided by intermarriage with neighboring tribes and some of the French traders and trappers.
 A count from 1736 gives a population of 700; in 1806, they numbered more than 2,900.
 A census in 1846 reported 4,400 people but by 1848, there were reportedly 2,500.
 Like other Native American tribes, the Ho-Chunk suffered great losses during the smallpox epidemics of 1757–58 and 1836.
-In the 19th-century epidemic, they lost nearly one quarter of their population.
-Today the total population of the Ho-Chunk people is about 12,000.
+In the 19th-century epidemic, they lost nearly a quarter of their population.
+Today the Ho-Chunk population is about 12,000.

-The Black Hawk War of 1832 was fought largely on Ho Chunk land.
+The Black Hawk War of 1832 was fought largely on Ho-Chunk land.
 In early 1832, White Cloud invited the Sauk band to live in the Rock River band's Illinois villages.
 About 1,200 Ho-Chunk, Fox, Kickapoo, and others came, from locations such as Saukenuk on the Iowa reservation, where there was little food.
-The arrivals included Black Sparrow Hawk, who had been a pro-British warrior in his youth.
+The arrivals included Black Sparrow Hawk, who had been a leading warrior of the British Band during the War of 1812.